Edenmengesha/EdenMengesha52844/README.md

 ### Hi there 👋

-- My name is Eden
+- My name is Eden Mengesha , Student ID 52844
 - I am from Ethiopia.
-- I have been in Poland for about 3 years now and i am grateful for all the people i have met and all the opportunities i have had in Poland however i am not to found of ow closed minded people in Poland are to foreigners.
+- I have been in Poland for about 3 years now and i am grateful for all the people i have met and all the memories i have made in poland.
-- As for the cultural difference i would say there are to maybe to get to here so i will skip that part
+- As for the cultural difference i would say there are to many to get throgh here so i will skip that part
-- I currently work as an IT support in Nordea Bank
-- I defiantly do plan o following a currier path in the future with IT , maybe not in particular java
+- I defiantly do plan to following a career path in the future with IT , maybe not in particular java but defiantly in the spectrum of IT